HindhuSrimathi10/AI-MCQ-GENERATOR/README.md

 # AI MCQ Generator API

+> Automatically generate Multiple Choice Questions from your
+> Markdown study notes using Groq AI

+---
+##  About the Project

-An AI-powered REST API that automatically generates Multiple Choice Questions (MCQs) from uploaded Markdown study notes using Large Language Models (LLMs).
+The AI MCQ Generator API is a backend REST API that reads Markdown study notes uploaded by a user and automatically generates structured Multiple Choice Questions using the Groq AI model (LLaMA 3.3 70B).

-The system accepts `.md` files, extracts the content, sends it to an AI model, and returns structured exam-style MCQs in JSON format.

-This project was developed as part of the **Phase 01 – AI MCQ Generator API Intern Development Task**.
+Instead of manually writing exam questions, a student or educator can upload their notes and instantly receive 5 ready-to-use MCQs with options, answers, and explanations.

 ---